 San Jose Director

 Teresa Alvarado leads SPUR's work in San Jose.
-She formerly served as a communications and community engagement executive with the Santa Clara Valley Water District and as the first executive director of the Hispanic Foundation of Silicon Valley.
-Earlier in her career, she worked in government relations and corporate philanthropy for Pacific Gas and Electric Company.
+She formerly served as deputy administrative officer with the Santa Clara Valley Water District.
+Prior to that she served as the first executive director of the Hispanic Foundation of Silicon Valley.
+Earlier in her career, she managed government relations and corporate philanthropy programs for Pacific Gas and Electric Company.

-A San Jose native with a long history of civic leadership, Teresa currently serves on the boards of San Jose Jazz, the Silicon Valley Leadership Group Foundation and Hispanas Organized for Political Equality (HOPE).
+A San Jose native with a long history of civic leadership, Teresa currently serves on the board of Silicon Valley Creates, Silicon Valley Leadership Group Foundation and Hispanas Organized for Political Equality (HOPE).
 She is founder of the Latina Coalition of Silicon Valley and serves on its advisory board.

-She holds a Master of Science degree in civil and environmental engineering from Tufts University, a Bachelor of Science degree in environmental technology and management and a minor degree in technical writing from San Jose State University.
-She is a graduate of the Harvard Kennedy School of Government Executive Education's Women and Power: Leadership in a New World program, the Tuck Executive Education at Dartmouth's Brand and Reputation program and is an American Leadership Forum senior fellow.
+Teresa holds a Master of Science degree in civil and environmental engineering from Tufts University, a Bachelor of Science degree in environmental technology and management and a minor degree in technical writing from San Jose State University.
+She is an American Leadership Forum senior fellow.